Biden to join mourners at memorial of former US first lady Rosalynn Carter

 By Rich McKay and Jonathan Allen

-ATLANTA, Nov 28 (Reuters) - U.S. President Joe Biden and first lady Jill Biden will help lead tributes to Rosalynn Carter, the former U.S. first lady who died on Nov.
-19 at age 96, at a memorial service in Atlanta on Tuesday.
+ATLANTA, Nov 28 (Reuters) - U.S. President Joe Biden and other dignitaries are due to pay tribute on Tuesday to Rosalynn Carter at a memorial service in Atlanta, honoring the former first lady who played a prominent role during the 1977-1981 presidency of her husband, Jimmy.

+Rosalynn Carter died at age 96 on Nov.
+19 shortly after entering hospice care at her home in Plains, Georgia.
+Her family announced in May that she had been diagnosed with dementia.

-Her husband, former President Jimmy Carter, who called her "an extension of myself" and has been in hospice care at home, was expected to attend the service at the Glenn Memorial United Methodist Church, his office said.
-Vice President Kamala Harris, former President Bill Clinton and former first ladies Melania Trump, Hillary Clinton, Laura Bush and Michelle Obama were also due to take part.
+Jimmy Carter, who is also in hospice care at home, was expected to attend the private service at the Glenn Memorial United Methodist Church, his office said.
+First lady Jill Biden, Vice President Kamala Harris, former President Bill Clinton and former first ladies Melania Trump, Hillary Clinton, Laura Bush and Michelle Obama were also due to attend.

-Rosalynn Carter was diagnosed with dementia, her family said in May.
-She died shortly after entering hospice care at home in Plains, Georgia, alongside her husband, a Democrat who gave his wife a prominent voice during his 1977-1981 presidency and supported her advocacy for the cause of mental health.
+Before the tribute service, Atlanta police closed streets to cars and pedestrians around the church on the Emory University.

+Among those due to deliver tributes during the service were her grandson Jason Carter; journalist Judy Woodruff, a friend; and Kathryn Cade, a longtime aide.

-Her funeral will be held on Wednesday at the Maranatha Baptist Church in Plains, the Carters' small rural hometown, before an internment at the family residence.
+Carter's funeral is scheduled for Wednesday at the Maranatha Baptist Church in Plains, before an internment at the family residence.

 Since his single term as president, Jimmy Carter has lived more post-White House years than any president before him, and Rosalynn played an instrumental role during those years, building the Carter Center nonprofit and the Habitat for Humanity charity.

-(Reporting by Rich McKay in Atlanta and Jonathan Allen in New York; Editing by Cynthia Osterman)
+(Reporting by Rich McKay in Atlanta and Jonathan Allen in New York; Editing by Cynthia Osterman and Will Dunham)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.